 Mentor/Mentee Program: Each scholar is matched with a mentor who is an attorney at a local law firm.
 Mentors and mentees stay connected throughout the duration of the three-year program.

-Year Two: Rising Sophomores (six to eight weeks)
+Year Two: Rising Sophomores (six weeks)

 Introduction to the LSAT: Preparing for the LSAT is critical to ensuring that scholars have the tools and confidence to earn the highest possible scores and increase their chances of being admitted to law school.
 Scholars participate in an introductory course to help them understand and prepare for the LSAT exam, with additional programming in the third year of the program.

 Job Shadowing: Scholars are matched with local attorneys who work in a specialty area that aligns with their passions and interests to learn and observe “a day in the life” of a practicing attorney.

 Year Three: Rising Juniors (six to eight weeks)

 Legal Internship: Scholars receive paid internships at local law firms and legal organizations to gain skills and experience to help build their résumés as they prepare to apply to law school.